ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 `all` is a method that takes many options.
-We don't really care what's passed in, we just need to be able to generate a cache key based on the input paramters.
+We don't really care what's passed in, we just need to be able to generate a cache key based on the input parameters.
 Since we know when the association was last updated, the method will return fresh content depending if records have been modified.
 Include the extension in your association and you're on your way!